January 6, 1992: The day Pescosolido’s racquet kick left an audience member with stitches

 In January 1992, 21-year-old Stefano Pescosolido, 21 years old, held the best ranking of his career and had flown to Australia with big ambitions.
 He first played in Adelaide where he reached the second round (defeated by Goran Ivanisevic, 6-4, 6-3).
 In Sydney, he failed to make the cut for the main draw and he had to enter the qualifying draw, where he was the sixth seed.

 Everything started well for the Italian at the White City Stadium.
-He beat Nicklas Kulti, from Sweden, in the first round of the qualies (6-3, 6-2), and he won the first set of his second round against local player Johan Anderson (6-2).
-However, he lost the second set (7-6), and he was broken early in the decider.
+He beat Nicklas Kulti, from Sweden, in the first round of the qualies (6-3, 6-2), and won the first set of his second round against local player Johan Anderson (6-2).
+However, he lost the second set (7-6) and was broken early in the decider.
 At 3-2 for Anderson, Pescosolido missed a return and slammed his racquet to the ground, and when it bounced, he kicked it out of anger.
-This proved to be a big mistake, as the racquet flew straight into the right eye of a spectator, whose eyebrow was cut.
+This proved to be a costly mistake, as the racquet flew straight into the right eye of a spectator, whose eyebrow was cut.

 “I’m sure he didn’t mean to hurt anyone,” declared Bill Gilmour, then referee of the tournament, according to oktennis.it.
 “But players have to be responsible for their actions and if you expose yourself to undue risk, you have to pay the consequences.”

 “I felt bad about what happened and I would not have continued playing anyway.
 I didn’t do it on purpose, it was a moment of anger,” explained Pescosolido in the press conference.
 He also sent flowers to the injured spectator, who had been taken to the hospital to receive stitches.
 This nice gesture wouldn’t spare him from the mandatory $1,500 fine.

 What next?
 Pescosolido would never get defaulted again during his career